jade0520/jade0520/README.md

 # Hi I'M JIYOUNG SEO 👋
-A graduate student in DSP lab of Inha univ.
+- A graduate student in DSP lab of Inha univ.

-I’m currently working on deep learning for sequential data
+- working on deep learning for sequential data

 😎 Skils 😎